Causes of Pain and Burning in the Achilles Tendon

 Causes of Achilles Tendonitis

 More often than not, repetitive stress to the Achilles tendon is the cause of Achilles tendonitis.
 Rarely does an injury cause tendonitis.
-Here's how exercise and certain medical conditions can cause additional stress on the tendon.
+Some of the exercise problems that can lead to Achilles tendonitis include:

 Other factors that may be triggers include: